Nurtaz440/SoluitionChallenge/README.md

    <li>If you see the Welcome to Android Studio window, use Get from VCS.</li>
    </ul>
 <img alt="clone" src="https://i.ibb.co/TwnHDrh/import-from-vcs-856.png"/>
-2. Select Git, and use URL https://github.com/google-ar/codelab-geospatial.git to import the project.
+ 2. Select Git, and use URL <span style="padding:2px 5px;
+width:100%;
+background-color: "#A6A1A1";
+border-radius:10px;"> https://github.com/Nurtaz440/SoluitionChallenge.git </span> to import the project.

 <body>

 <h1>